Face Coverings at RDU

 Yes.
 FEMA-issued masks are available at the terminal Guest Services information desks for guests who lost or forgot their mask (available while supplies last).
 Face coverings are also being distributed by RDU’s Terminal Operations Team and sold in RDU’s terminal retail stores.

-Airport workers and guests must wear a face covering at all times while anywhere on airport property, even when appropriate social distancing is maintained.
-A face covering must be worn in outdoor public spaces, including parking facilities.
+Airport workers and guests must wear a face covering at all times while anywhere indoors on airport property.
+Outdoors and open-air facilities are excluded.

 Yes.
-The airport and its business partners are required to enforce federal and state law.
+The airport and its business partners are required to enforce federal law.

 All airlines operating at RDU require customers to wear a face covering onboard the aircraft and may refuse boarding privileges to customers not wearing a face covering.

 You are not required to wear a face covering while inside your personal vehicle.
-However, if you leave your personal vehicle while at the airport, federal law requires you to wear a face covering on airport property.
+However, if you leave your personal vehicle while at the airport, federal law requires you to wear a face covering in indoor facilities on airport property.

 A face covering is not required when actively eating or drinking.